 Other nearby markers.
-At least 2 other markers are within 16 miles of this marker, measured as the crow flies.
-Rainbow Route / Western Fremont County (approx. 2.3 miles away); Mining and Ranching / Early Settlement / Westcliffe and Silver Cliff / Westcliffe Country (approx. 15.6 miles away).
+At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
+Rainbow Route / Western Fremont County (approx. 2.3 miles away); Lt.
+Zebulon Pike's Southwestern Expedition (approx. 12.7 miles away); Mining and Ranching / Early Settlement / Westcliffe and Silver Cliff / Westcliffe Country (approx. 15.6 miles away).

 Regarding The Cotopaxi Jewish Agricultural Colony 1882-1884.
 The Cotopaxi Russian Jewish agricultural effort was one of a series of resettlement efforts by Jewish communities in the East of Russian and East European immigrants escaping antisemitism and pogroms.